 To rule out other conditions that could be causing your symptoms, you may have tests such as:

-Many cases of hip pain go away with rest and self-care.
-Try these tips:
+Many cases of GTPS go away with rest and self-care.
+Your provider may recommend that you try the following:

 - Use an ice pack 3 to 4 times a day for the first 2 or 3 days.